SreeshmaTharammal/number-ninja/README.md

 #### User options menu
 - The user options is displayed when user login succesfully.
-- This presets user with options for:
+- This presents user with options for:
     - Number game, which allows user to start the game
     - Shows score, which allows user to show score for all operators and levels
     - Quit, which allows user to quit user option menu and back to main menu